-SeaWorld enslaves animals in small tanks at marine parks around the country.
+SeaWorld enslaves animals in tiny, concrete tanks at marine abusement parks around the country.
 Often housed in lonely isolation or with incompatible tankmates, dolphins, whales, and other animals at SeaWorld are regularly drugged to manage stress-induced aggressive behavior and relieve the endless monotony of swimming in circles.
 They break their teeth chewing on the metal bars and concrete sides of their tanks, and they’re forced to perform tricks for tourists in exchange for food—all in the name of “entertainment.”
 It’s a business built on the suffering of intelligent, social animals who are denied everything that is natural and important to them.
 As a result, animals imprisoned by SeaWorld often die prematurely from stress and other captivity-related causes.

 It’s not surprising that these captive animals do not live as long as their wild cousins.
 While wild male orcas live an average of 30 years and up to 60 years and females an average of 50 years and up to more than 100, 38 orcas have died on SeaWorld’s watch at an average age of only 13.
 Not one has reached the maximum lifespan of an orca in nature.
 More than 100 other dolphins have also died, alongside countless other animals.

 Although SeaWorld touts its conservation efforts in advertisements, it spends only about 3% of its profits on conservation.
 It’s a business first and foremost, and it chooses profit over the best interests of marine mammals.
 Animals who are members of endangered species are no happier in cages and tanks than are animals who aren’t endangered.
 The ultimate hope for those animals lies in protecting their habitats, not in life sentences in a tank.

-PETA is employing a variety of tactics to help the animals held captive and forced to perform at SeaWorld’s parks, including public education and demonstrations, complaints to law-enforcement officials, corporate negotiations, shareholder activism, litigation, and more.
-PETA and many others are urging SeaWorld to modernize its business by stopping its breeding program and retiring the orcas to sea pens, where they can thrive in the enrichment and diversity of the sea while still receiving care, feeding, and veterinary support.
+PETA is employing a variety of tactics to help the animals held captive and forced to perform at SeaWorld’s parks, including public education and demonstrations, complaints to law-enforcement officials, corporate negotiations, shareholder activism, litigation, celebrity engagement, and more.
+PETA and many others are urging SeaWorld to modernize its business by ending the use of all animals and retiring the orcas, dolphins, and other animals to seaside sanctuaries, where they can thrive in the enrichment and diversity of the sea while still receiving care, feeding, and veterinary support.

 In 2011, PETA, three marine-mammal experts, and two former SeaWorld trainers filed a suit that maintained that the five wild-caught orcas forced to perform at SeaWorld parks are being held as slaves in violation of the 13th Amendment to the U.S. Constitution.
 The filing—the first ever seeking to extend constitutional rights to nonhuman animals—named the five orcas as plaintiffs and sought their release into their natural habitats or to seaside sanctuaries.
 The suit was based on the plain text of the 13th Amendment, which prohibits the condition of slavery without reference to “person” or any particular class of victim.
 Although the court ruled against the orcas in this historic case, there is no question that these orcas are enslaved.